libp2p/specs/tls/autotls-client.md

 		  "signature": "`base64UrlEncode(signature)`"
 		}
 		```
-5. The node MUST save the `kid` present in the `location` header of the ACME server's response for in future requests to ACME server.
+5. The node MUST save the `kid` present in the `location` header of the ACME server's response for future requests to the ACME server.
 6. The node requests a certificate for the `*.{b36peerid}.libp2p.direct` domain from the ACME server by issuing a POST request using the same JWT signature scheme (and a new `nonce`) but using the `kid` field instead of the `jwk` field and containing the following JSON payload:
 	```json
 	{